The different view options

-The grid view displays just the cover images of your games.
+The grid view displays just the cover images of your movies.
 To choose it, use the 'Grid' command from the View menu (keyboard shortcut: Command-2) or click on the middle of the View button in the toolbar.

 Once you have selected grid view, a little slider will appear at the bottom of the main window to let you choose the size of the cover images.